resourcepool/save-lora-trainer/resources/docs/docs/ch1-rescue-hacker.md

  1. Connect to the MQTT Broker
  2. Subscribe to all topics

+**Important:**
+Hint 1:
+The modifications will be made in **chapter1/src/index.js**

+Hint 2:
+To connect to the broker, don't forget to use all the parameters provided in conf.js: conf.mqtt.host, conf.mqtt.username, conf.mqtt.password, conf.mqtt.clientId

 ## Step 2 - Decoding a Join Request

 Now that you are receiving all the messages of all the gateways, you start noticing that there are multiple types of messages and structures.